Sight

 It has a small round hole in the middle of the front part, appearing darkest to observers, which we call the pupil.

 However, this gap is not always the same size.
-But EF

-The figure of humor L
+The shape of humor L

 EN